-"We reported our experience at the Cleveland Clinic with a seven-year follow-up," Dr. Falcone continues.
+"We reported our experience at the Cleveland Clinic with a 7-year follow-up," Dr. Falcone continues.
 "Hysterectomy was performed with excision of all visible disease.
-Ovaries were conserved if normal and removed if not.
+Ovaries were conserved if normal and removed if they had disease.
 We looked at the reoperation-free frequency over time.
-In women undergoing hysterectomy with excision of visible disease but ovarian preservation, the reoperation-free percentages at two, five, and seven years were 95%, 86%, and 77%, respectively, versus 96%, 91%, and 91% in those without ovarian preservation.
+In women undergoing hysterectomy with excision of visible disease but ovarian preservation, the reoperation-free percentages at 2, 5, and 7 years were 95%, 86%, and 77%, respectively, versus 96%, 91%, and 91% in those without ovarian preservation.
 So, overall, there was an advantage over time for removal of the ovaries.
-However, in the subset of women between ages 30 and 39, there was no difference in the long-term recurrence rate if the ovaries were left in.
-For this reason, in women younger than 40, we recommend keeping normal ovaries if all disease is removed."
+However, in the subset of women between ages 30 and 39 years, there was no difference in the long-term recurrence rate if the ovaries were left in.
+For this reason, in women under 40, we recommend keeping normal ovaries if all disease is removed."17